datanav/docs/project-exercises.rst

 Note that there is no '_id' column, which embedded entities need inside Sesam.
 You must therefore add this to the embedded data for each entity to enable Sesam to process them.

-For the pipe containing the data from 'company-addresses', in the transform, overwrite the '_id'-value to be the concatination of 'CompanyName' and the string value of the current time stamp.
+For the pipe containing the data from 'company-addresses', in the transform, overwrite the '_id'-value to be the concatination of 'CompanyName' and the string value of the :ref:`current time stamp <now_dtl_function>`.
 The reason for this is to simulate a constantly updated entity, since every time you run the pipe all entities will be new entities.
 This means that every time you run this pipe, there will always be new entities in the outcome, even though the data itself has not changed.

 Next create an intermediate pipe based on the dataset from the embedded-customer-details output.
 Inside this pipe you should use the :ref:`hops <hops_function>` function to merge the data from embedded-customer details with the data from embedded-customer-addresses and with the data from embedded customer-employee.